Getting Started

 Git saves snapshots of your code so you never lose work.
 GitHub stores your code online.
 You need both.

-Install Git and the GitHub CLI
+Install Git and GitHub tools

 brew install git gh